WORK TIMEMON – FRI: 9:00 AM to 5:00 PM CST

 It’s important to understand that this information doesn’t always mean that this is where your kratom came from.
 In fact, it doesn’t, because most of the kratom in the U.S. comes from Indonesia.
 These classifications refer to where specific characteristics of kratom leaves were discovered.
 Many of the countries where kratom was first discovered have since introduced bans on exporting the plant.
 So even though they’re not exported from those countries, the country name is used to classify those particular types of leaves.

 For example, if you buy something called Red Vein Thai kratom powder, it’s unlikely that your kratom actually came from Thailand.
 Why?
-Although kratom use in Thailand is prevalent, the plant is actually banned by the government and exports are not permitted.
+Although kratom use in Thailand is prevalent, the plant is actually banned by the government, and exports are not permitted.
 There is good news though.
 Thailand is reversing course and legalizing kratom.

 The Truth About Kratom Veins and Strain Origins

 While the classifications of strains and vein color that we mentioned above are commonly used in the Kratom community, it’s important to take this information with a grain of salt.
 Because of the lack of regulation and quality control in many countries where kratom is harvested (mainly Indonesia), there is very little oversight on how strains are specifically categorized.
 Some scientists believe that kratom trees in different regions may produce genetically different kratom, but there isn’t substantial evidence proving this theory.
-This means that Kratom sellers have to take the word of their suppliers as to which strains are which, without consistent ways to verify that information.
+This means that Kratom sellers must take the word of their suppliers as to which strains are which, without consistent ways to verify that information.

 How to Use Kratom Powder

 Many kratom users simply mix the kratom powder into a drink, or they use a drink to swallow it down—the “toss and wash” method.
 Others mix it into food, turn kratom powder into tea like one would with matcha powder, or even add kratom powder to capsules when it’s more convenient.
+No matter what type of kratom powder that you are purchasing, finding an easy way to consume it is important to us – and we are here to help you!

 Kratom powder is probably the most common product made from kratom leaves, likely due to exploding American demand and the convenience it offers users.
 The best way to use kratom powder is a matter of personal preference, but here are some common uses: